Vicki Apatoff - Executive Director, Editor

 Kim Handler - Social Media Director, Content, Editor

-Cred: Former Caucus Council Chair, PTO, church rummage sales, North Shore Board of the Northwestern University Settlement House, What Women Want!!!
+Cred: Zoning Board of Appeals, former Caucus Council Chair, PTO, church rummage sales, North Shore Board of the Northwestern University Settlement House, What Women Want!!!
 Benefit, Winnetka Sidewalk Sale.

 Three decades, three houses, three children, three schools, three dogs….but only one home—Winnetka.
 Kim and her husband moved to Winnetka 30 years ago and their family has fully enjoyed every aspect of life in our village.
 While her professional life as a financial executive has been demanding, she's never lost sight of the concerns of her friends and neighbors.